-Timeshares are a bid industry, big name hotels are into this business. although the average timeshare owner is in his 50’s, these days even millennial are buying timeshares.
+Timeshares are a bid industry, big name hotels are in this business. although the average timeshare owner is in his 50’s, these days even millennial are buying timeshares.
 I live in Florida and this state is the leader among US states in terms of timeshare properties.
-If you’re one of those who is considering buying timeshares, you must read this post first.
+If you’re one of those who are considering buying timeshares, you must read this post first.

 Once we were in Orlando, visiting the theme parks when we got this offer from hotel front desk.
 Attend 2 hours of a presentation and get 2 free tickets to Magic Kingdom theme park and other smaller perks.
 That was almost $200 value and we had an extra day at hand, which we would have spent shopping anyway.

 We guessed this was for a timeshare, we had a conversation and we both promised each other to come out of it with a decision to not buy a timeshare.